morsecodemedia/greypix.morsecodemedia.com/README.md

 - Create project page on morsecodemedia.com

 ## Photography Section

+- Update the database scheme - there doesn't need to be a picture_sizes_lookup.
+This will require rewriting a large portion of the import and the rendering functionality - however, reducing the amount of database calls should help the speed issue.
 - Create functionality to remove photos/albums from database that no longer return from Flickr API
 - Implement tagging on albums
 	- Create filtering functionality